 Signs your baby has a good latch

 Breastfeeding is very much a skill that both you and baby need to learn and master.
-Many Mamas struggle with pain or with breastfeeding issues because they don't know what they don't know.
-They think that it's normal to pain when breastfeeding.
+Many Mamas struggle with pain or with breastfeeding issues because you don't know what you don't know.
+Mamas think that it's normal to pain when breastfeeding.
 PAIN IS NOT NORMAL!!!!

 There is nothing wrong with asking for help.
 When we learn any other new skill, we get help, we don't expect to have it mastered right away.
 Well, breastfeeding is no different.
-It takes time and practice and if no one has told how what a good latch looks and feels like, how would you know.
+It takes time and practice and if no one has showed you what a good latch looks and feels like, how would you know.

 Signs your baby has a shallow latch: